Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Direct adaptive control

-Equation (\ref{eqn:s=0}) is a stable $(n-1)^{\text{th}}$-order filter which ensures that $\tilde{x} \rightarrow 0$ exponentially.
+Equation (\ref{eqn:s=0}) is a stable $(n-1)^{\text{th}}$-order filter which ensures that $\tilde{x}(t) \rightarrow 0$ exponentially.
 For systems of the form (\ref{eqn:gen_sys}), it is thus sufficient to consider the two first-order dynamics (\ref{eqn:gen_adapt}) and (\ref{eqn:s_dyn}).
-The adaptive control problem has thus been reduced to finding a learning algorithm that ensures $s \rightarrow 0$. \begin{rmk} Systems in the matched uncertainty form
+The adaptive control problem has thus been reduced to finding a learning algorithm that ensures $s(\bx(t), \bx_d(t)) \rightarrow 0$. \begin{rmk} Systems in the matched uncertainty form

 where the constant pair $(\bA,\bb)$ is controllable and the constant parameter vector $\ba$ in the nonlinear function $ f(\bx, \ba, t)$ is unknown, can always be put in the form \eqref{eqn:gen_sys} by using a state transformation to the second controllability canonical form $-$ see~\citet{luenberger}, Chapter 8.8.
 After such a transformation, the new state variables $\bz$ satisfy $\dot{z}_i = z_{i+1}$ for $i < n$ and $\dot{z}_n = -\sum_{i=1}^{n-1}a_i z_i + u - f(\bx, \ba, t)$.
 Defining $s$ as in (\ref{eqn:s_def}) and choosing $u$ accordingly leads to (\ref{eqn:s_dyn}).
-Hence, all results in this paper extend immediately to such systems.$\qeddef$ \end{rmk} \begin{rmk} The fundamental utility of defining the variable $s$ is its conversion of the adaptive control problem for the $\text{n}^{\text{th}}$-order system (\ref{eqn:gen_sys}) to an adaptive control problem for the first-order system (\ref{eqn:s_dyn}).
-Our results may be simply extended to other error models~\citep{annaswammy_book, anna_adapt_2} of the form (\ref{eqn:s_dyn}), or error models with similar input-output guarantees, as summarized by Lemma \ref{lem:conv}.$\qeddef$ \end{rmk} \begin{rmk} We will use $\bff$ to denote the equivalent first-order system to (\ref{eqn:gen_sys}), $\dot{\bx} = \bff(\bx, \ba,t) + \bu$, where $\bff = \left(x_2, x_3, \hdots, f(\bx, \ba,t)\right)$ and $\bu = \left(0, 0, \hdots, u\right)$.$\qeddef$ \end{rmk} The classic setting for adaptive control assumes that the unknown nonlinear dynamics depends linearly on the set of unknown parameters, that is
+Hence, all results in this paper extend immediately to such systems.$\qeddef$ \end{rmk} \begin{rmk} Our results may be simply extended to other error models~\citep{anna_adapt_2} of the form (\ref{eqn:s_dyn}), or error models with similar input-output guarantees, as summarized by Lemma \ref{lem:conv}.$\qeddef$ \end{rmk} \begin{rmk} We will use $\bff$ to denote the equivalent first-order system to (\ref{eqn:gen_sys}), $\dot{\bx} = \bff(\bx, \ba,t) + \bu$, where $\bff = \left(x_2, x_3, \hdots, f(\bx, \ba,t)\right)$ and $\bu = \left(0, 0, \hdots, u\right)$.$\qeddef$ \end{rmk} The classic setting for adaptive control assumes that the unknown nonlinear dynamics depends linearly on the set of unknown parameters, that is

 with $\bY:\mathbb{R}^n \times \mathbb{R}_+ \rightarrow \mathbb{R}^{1\times p}$ a known function.
 In this setting, a well-known algorithm is the adaptive controller of~\citet{slot_slide_adaptive}, given by